DS-223-2025-Fall/group-3/university_app/syllabi/README.md

 # Syllabi Directory

-This directory must contain course syllabus PDF files that are served by the API.
+This directory must contain a zip file (`syllabi.zip`) with all course syllabus PDF files.
+The zip file will be automatically extracted when the API container starts via Docker Compose.

-If you dont see it, please ask group-3 member to send them.
+If you don't see the zip file, please ask a group-3 member to send it.

 ## File Naming Convention

-Syllabi files must follow this naming pattern:
+Syllabi files inside the zip must follow this naming pattern:
 ```
 course_{course_id}_section_{section_id}.pdf
 ```